Brazil soccer clubs poised for gold rush to reduce gap to Europe's elite

 XP analysts, in a June report about the soccer business, forecast that Brazilian clubs could reap 200 million reais ($39 million) from international rights in the first year, still amounting to less than 5% of their total revenues.

 The new scenario may lead Brazilian soccer to $5 billion annual revenue, said KPMG sports and media leader, Francisco Clemente, up from $1.3 billion last year.
-The firm is advising Atletico and Corinthians, Brazil's second-largest club by number of fans.
+The firm is advising Vasco da Gama and Corinthians, Brazil's second-largest club by number of fans.

 "If Brazilian soccer gets the same GDP share as Spanish and British soccer, annual revenues could quadruple", he said.